Phonics at Pakefield

 Phonics are the sounds that letters make and learning them helps children to decode words and begin to read and write.

 At Pakefield Primary School we have developed a rigorous, systematic approach to the teaching of phonics.
 We deliver carefully planned synthetic phonics lessons designed to meet the needs of all learners.
 All lessons are delivered by experienced staff trained in all aspects of phonics.
 With synthetic phonics, children start by learning individual sounds (phonemes) and how to blend sounds for reading, along with how to segment the sounds in order to write words.
 We teach children using a six phased teaching programme supported by the actions taken from the ‘Jolly Phonics’ programme providing us with a multi-sensory approach to learning phonics.
-The ‘Letters and Sounds’ programme is divided into six phases, with each phase building on the skills and knowledge of previous learning.
+Pakefield phonics is divided into six phases, with each phase building on the skills and knowledge of previous learning.
+Along with this children are taught tricky words that they learn to read by sight.
+Children's reading books are fully decodable and closely matched to pupils’ phonic knowledge.
+To support the daily phonics lessons children revise and rehearse skills taught during continuous provision as part of their play based learning.

 The teaching of Phonics at Pakefield begins in the Nursery with Phase 1.

 Teachers plan activities that will help children to listen attentively to sounds around them, such as the sounds of their toys and to sounds in spoken language.
 Teachers teach a wide range of nursery rhymes and songs.
 They read good quality books to and with the children.
 This helps to increase the number of words they know – their vocabulary – and helps them talk confidently about books.